 Weddings are these magical things that can turn dreams into reality.
 We dream of having our "Best Day Ever."
-However, this dream can have a hefty price tag.
-So are you wondering what the average wedding price is?
-Well, in 2019, the average wedding cost was $28,000.
-Twenty-Eight Thousand!
+However, this dream can have a hefty price tag, as the average wedding cost shows.

 Why is the average wedding cost so expensive?

 A wedding is an exciting way to celebrate your love and the start of your marriage.
 It's probably one of the most elaborate events you will ever throw and ask your loved ones to celebrate with you.